Cavaliers stun Warriors to win Game 4

 Thanks to a historic performance, the Cleveland Cavaliers are still alive in the NBA Finals, avoiding the sweep and defeating the Golden State Warriors 137-116 in Game 4 at Quicken Loans Arena in Cleveland on Friday night.
 It forces a Game 5 in the best-of-seven series and denies the Warriors -- who lead the series 3-1 -- the chance to become the first team in NBA history to go undefeated throughout the playoffs.

 Cleveland put up numbers normally reserved for the NBA All-Star Game.
 The Cavaliers scored 49 points in the first quarter alone, the most in a quarter in NBA Finals history.
 They led at the 86-68 at the half, the highest scoring half in an NBA Finals game.
+Cleveland also set the record for most three-point shots made in an NBA Finals game with 24.

+LeBron James finished with a triple double, totaling 31 points, 10 rebounds and 11 assists.
+He passes Magic Johnson for the most triple doubles in NBA Finals history with nine.
+A triple double is notching 10 or more in three different statistical categories -- typically points, rebounds and assists.

+Kyrie Irving led all scorers with 40 points.
+Kevin Love added 23 points.

 No team in NBA history has come back from an 0-3 deficit to win a best-of-seven series, and Cleveland will try to become the first.
 The Cavaliers made history a year ago when they won the title: Before they did it in 2016, no team had ever rallied from a 3-1 deficit to win the NBA Finals.